coreos/tectonic-docs/Documentation/admin/user-management.md

 When generating Tectonic Console passwords with `bcrypt-tool`, using values higher than the default of `-cost=10` may result in timeouts. bcrypt also imposes a maximum password length of 56 bytes.

-To ensure the static user has been added successfully try and log in with the new user from the Tectonic console.
+To ensure the static user has been added successfully, Log in to Tectonic Console using the static user's username and password.

 ### Change Password for Static User

-To change the password of an exisiting user, generate a bcrypt hash for the new password (using [coreos/bcrypt-tool](https://github.com/coreos/bcrypt-tool/releases/tag/v1.0.0)) and plug in this value into the tectonic-identity `ConfigMap` for the selected user.
+To change the password of an existing user, generate a bcrypt hash for the new password (using [coreos/bcrypt-tool](https://github.com/coreos/bcrypt-tool/releases/tag/v1.0.0)) and plug in this value into the tectonic-identity `ConfigMap` for the selected user.

 ```yaml
     staticPasswords: